Substantial Battery Charge in Wisconsin

 (608) 204-5807

-In Wisconsin, specific situations and circumstances can escalate a misdemeanor battery charge to a felony level.
-This escalation often occurs when the injuries inflicted upon the victim are severe or when the victim belongs to a protected class.
-One notable instance is when an assault results in substantial bodily harm to another person, which can lead to a charge of substantial battery.
-Classified as a Class I felony, substantial battery carries significantly harsher penalties, reflecting the seriousness of the offense and the extent of harm caused.
+In Wisconsin, certain circumstances can escalate a misdemeanor battery charge to a felony offense.
+This typically occurs when the injuries inflicted on the victim are severe or when the victim belongs to a protected class.
+One such escalation is substantial battery, which is classified as a Class I felony under Wisconsin Statute § 940.19(2).

-The law introduces a rebuttable presumption that an act created a substantial risk of great bodily harm under two conditions:
+Additionally, the law presumes a substantial risk of great bodily harm when:

-- The victim is 62 years of age or older.
+- The victim is 62 years or older

-- The victim has a physical disability, which could be congenital or acquired through accident, injury, or disease, and is either apparent to an ordinary observer or known by the perpetrator.
+- The victim has a physical disability that is either apparent to an observer or known by the defendant

-These provisions highlight the legal system’s heightened protections for older adults and individuals with disabilities, recognizing them as particularly vulnerable to the effects of bodily harm.
-Understanding these distinctions is crucial for comprehending the potential legal repercussions of actions that result in harm to these protected groups.
+Wisconsin law provides stronger protections for older adults and individuals with disabilities, recognizing them as particularly vulnerable to the effects of bodily harm.

 Substantial Battery Defense Attorneys

-- Lacerations the require staples, stitches, or tissue adhesive
+- Lacerations requiring staples, stitches, or tissue adhesive

 - Bone fractures and broken noses